JakubRoks1/-Lottery_Web_App/README.md

 6. Perform thorough testing of all implemented functionality.
 7. Prepare the web application for Docker deployment according to the provided instructions in the docker-compose.yml file.

-## Conclusion

-Congratulations on completing the Lottery Web Application development tasks!
-This README should guide you through setting up the environment, understanding the project structure, and implementing the required functionality.
-If you encounter any issues or have questions, refer to the provided resources or seek assistance from the project team.
-Good luck with your development journey!